posted June 21, 2022

 Let me walk you through some steps for smoking ribs and then below I have shared links to several other variations for the best smoking ribs that you can tackle.

 Step 1: Trim and Season

 Use yellow mustard to slather your ribs lightly on all sides.
-This step is optional, but recommended.
+This step is optional but recommended.
 The slather helps the seasoning adhere to the ribs and the acidity in the mustard actually helps tenderize the meat.
-You won’t taste the flavor at all, but if you’d rather not use the mustard you can skip it all together or lightly drizzle with some olive oil.
+You won’t taste the flavor at all, but if you’d rather not use the mustard you can skip it altogether or lightly drizzle it with some olive oil.
 Sprinkle your ribs liberally with my Homemade Sweet BBQ Rub.
 It is the absolute BEST on ribs!

 Step 2: Smoking Ribs